particle-iot/docs/src/content/hardware/migration-guides/msom-boron-migration-guide.md

 The M SoM is a M.2 SoM that fits in a SMD mounted M.2 NGFF connector.
 It requires a base board and cannot be used on its own.
 The M.2 socket is not the same as the M.2 sockets used for flash memory in computers.

+You can find additional information about the B SoM in the [B SoM datasheet](/reference/datasheets/m-series/msom-datasheet/).

 ## Software differences

 ### User firmware binary size

 One major advantage is that user firmware binaries can be up to 2048 Kbytes, instead of 256 Kbytes on Gen 3 devices using Device OS 3.1.0 or later.

+### Available RAM

+The Boron and Argon have around 80K of RAM available to user applications.
+The M SoM has 3500K of available RAM.

 ### Flash file system